Cold start performance

 If you send another input right after the first one finishes, there will be one warm container and one pending input, and no new container will be booted.

-Generalizing, there are two factors that affect the time inputs spend queueing: the time it takes for a container to boot and become warm and the chance a warm container is available to handle an input.
+Generalizing, there are two factors that affect the time inputs spend queueing: the time it takes for a container to boot and become warm (which we solve by booting faster) and the time until a warm container is available to handle an input (which we solve by having more warm containers).

 Warm up containers faster